Building Block View

 -

-internal/ensures packages cannot be imported by external code -
+internal/ensures packages cannot be imported by external code. -

-Each package has a clear single responsibility
+Each package has a clear single responsibility (see the Package Map).

 -

-Cross-package dependencies flow inward:
+Cross-package dependencies flow inward toward the core:

 The

-modelanddrawiopackages never depend on each other
+modelanddrawiopackages never depend on each other —syncis the only mediator. -

 Feedback